COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 InChI=1S/C6H12O6/c7-1-2-3(8)4(9)5(10)6(11)12-2/h2-11H,1H2/t2-,3-,4+,5-,6?/m1/s1
 ;

-# Long values with no internal whitespaces that do not fit into a single
+# Long values with no internal white spaces that do not fit into a single
 # line should be folded and presented without indentation as specified in
 # rule 2.1